easystats/performance/paper/paper.md

 # Licensing and Availability

 *performance* is licensed under the GNU General Public License (v3.0), with all source code stored at GitHub (<https://github.com/easystats/performance>), and with a corresponding issue tracker for bug reporting and feature enhancements.
-In the spirit of honest and open science, we encourage requests/tips for fixes, feature updates, as well as general questions and concerns via direct interaction with contributors and developers.
+In the spirit of honest and open science, we encourage requests, tips for fixes, feature updates, as well as general questions and concerns via direct interaction with contributors and developers.

 # Acknowledgments

 *performance* is part of the collaborative [*easystats*](https://github.com/easystats/easystats) ecosystem.
-Thus, we would like to thank the [members of easystats](https://github.com/orgs/easystats/people) as well as the users.
+Thus, we thank the [members of easystats](https://github.com/orgs/easystats/people) as well as the users.

 # References